Alamputraaf/GPU-Passthrough-LookingGlass/README.md

 Update from my project before (https://github.com/Alamputraaf/GPU-Passthrough-Nvidia).
 Im currently using HDMI Dummy and Looking Glass for remote the VM.

 Actually, this is my summary of installing my virtual machine, I hope you can understand it.
-I'm very happy with this project
+I'm very happy with this project.

+You can look full documentation on archwiki pci ovmf website (https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF)

 ---------------------------------------------------------------------------------------------------------------------
 # Instalation